tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 All references to yield or profit are conditional, retrospective, and subject to execution costs, losses, and verification outcomes.
 Any use of yield-related terminology should be understood as descriptive of accounting results, not as marketing claims or financial assurances.

+### 21.12 NFT Program Classification and Limitations

+YieldLoop offers optional NFT-based participation programs as described in Section 8.
+These programs are designed as access, membership, and engagement tools and are not integral to protocol operation.

+NFTs issued by YieldLoop:
+- Are not required to access protocol functionality
+- Do not confer ownership, equity, or governance authority
+- Do not represent claims on protocol revenue or assets
+- Do not entitle holders to profit sharing or passive income
+- Do not affect execution, verification, or settlement mechanics

+Any benefits associated with NFTs are limited to access, fee discounts, or discretionary participation opportunities and are not dependent on protocol performance.

+---

+### Founder NFT Participation and Engagement Rewards

+Founder NFTs are intended for contributors who provide feedback, testing, or strategic input during early development phases.

+Participation in engagement-based reward programs:
+- Is optional and activity-based
+- Requires demonstrated contribution
+- Is not guaranteed
+- Is funded exclusively from the marketing budget
+- Is not derived from protocol fees, profits, or settlement surplus
+- Does not scale automatically with protocol performance

+Founder NFTs do not entitle holders to compensation, employment, advisory roles, or ongoing economic benefit.

+---

+### Supporter NFTs and Promotional Minting

+Supporter NFTs function as optional membership tokens and may be minted by the YieldLoop team for community recognition, partnerships, or outreach.

+Supporter NFTs minted for promotional purposes:
+- Provide identical utility to publicly minted Supporter NFTs
+- Do not constitute compensation for services
+- Do not represent investment consideration
+- Do not alter protocol economics

+---

+### Referral Program Safeguards

+Referral rewards described in Section 8 are marketing incentives and not investment returns.

+Referral safeguards include:
+- Single-tier referral structure only
+- Time-limited reward duration
+- Rewards paid exclusively from verified profit
+- No rewards on deposits, principal, or losses
+- No requirement to recruit in order to participate

+Referral participation does not create an agency, partnership, or advisory relationship between users and YieldLoop.

 ## 22. Limitations & Known Constraints

 YieldLoop is intentionally designed with constraints that prioritize verification, safety, and determinism over flexibility or convenience.
 These limitations are not incidental; they are fundamental to the protocol’s operating model.